-Automation testing begins with an analysis of what is feasible to automate, taking into account the budget, resource, schedule and available expertise.
-Given limited resource and tight deadlines we first need to prioritize what is to be automated.
-The effort required can be measured with the help of Automation Index.
+Automation testing begins with an analysis of what is feasible to automate, taking into account the budget, resources, schedule, and available expertise.
+Given limited resources and tight deadlines, we first need to prioritize what is to be automated.
+The effort required can be measured with the help of the Automation Index.

-Automation Index is the ratio of number of test cases that are feasible to be automated against the total number of test cases.
+The automation Index is the ratio of the number of test cases that are feasible to be automated against the total number of test cases.

 AI = TFA / TC

 TC = Total number of Test Cases